iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

 ### Meta-Learned Components and their DAGs

-As mention earlier the Alet et al. focused on meta-learning pieces of code or rather meta-learning in a space of programs or operations.
+As mention earlier Alet et al. focused on meta-learning pieces of code or rather meta-learning in a space of programs or operations.
 The programs and operations are represented in domain-specific language (DSL).
 The DSL used to find component $$\chi$$ consisted of operations such as arithmetic, Min, Max and more.
 While the DSL used to find component $$\mathcal{I}$$ consisted of programs such as neural networks complete with gradient-descent mechanisms, L2 distance calculation, and ensembles of neural networks and more.
 Component $$\mathcal{I}$$'s DSL can describe many other hand-designed curiosity algorithms in literature, such as RND.

 The components $$\mathcal{I}$$ and $$\chi$$ are represented as Directed Acyclic Graphs (DAGs).
 The DAGs consist of the following types of modules:
 - Input modules: These are the inputs we put in each component of module $$\mathcal{C}$$.
-- Parameter and Buffer modules: This module either consists of the weights of a neural network which can be updated via back-propagation or a First In, First Out queues that output a finite list of the most recent $$k$$ inputs.
+- Parameter and Buffer modules: This module either consists of the weights of a neural network which can be updated via back-propagation or First In, First Out queues that output a finite list of the most recent $$k$$ inputs.
-- Functional modules: This type module calculate the output given some input.
+- Functional modules: This type of module calculates the output given some input.
 - Update modules: These modules can add real-valued outputs to the loss function of the neural network or add variables to buffers.

 The DAGs also have an output node which is a single node and the output of this node is the output of the entire program.
 To make these ideas more concrete, let us look the DAG that describes RND.